Newport Manners & Etiquette: Love Month Questions, Why Valentine’s Day? + Table Manners

 Didi Lorillard researches manners and etiquette at NewportManners for her forthcoming book.

-This Bed & Breakfast is located right in the historic district of Newport, Rhode Island.
-Each room is unique and complete with amenities like imported linens, spa showers and fireplaces.
-It is just steps away from the Newport Cliff Walk, providing excellent views of the Atlantic.
+Each room is unique and complete with amenities like imported linens, spa showers, and fireplaces.
+It's just steps away from the Newport Cliff Walk, providing excellent views of the Atlantic.
 Don’t miss the seasonal gourmet breakfast!

 Nantucket is a great place to visit no matter what season it is.